kittyjosh111/gptChat/README.md

 ### Intro:

-Simple scripts to mimic a chat function using OpenAI's api and other fun things.
-Note that you will need an OpenAI API to run this.

-Alternatively, if you have a local LLM backend that uses an OpenAI-compatible API (Ollama, LocalAI), then you can refer to their documentation to find out what minor tweaks you need in order to use these scripts with local LLM models.
+Simple scripts to set up an llm-powered chatbot.
+Though written with ollama in mind, you can modify the scripts to use your own llm api backend.

 ### General Setup: